-- 77. Each Trust school can access the Trust credit card facilities, supplied by the Trust banking services provider.
-The school credit card must only be used only when it is not practical to use the Trust purchasing procedure.

-- 78. The Head Teacher for each school within the Trust will be issued with a credit card.
+- 74. Each Academy can access the centrally controlled credit card facilities, supplied by our banking services provider.
+The Academy credit card must only be used only when it is not practical to use our standard purchasing procedure. - 75.
+The Headteacher/Principal for each of our Academies will be issued with a credit card.
 They can nominate up to three additional card holders by prior agreement with the CFO.
-Examples of staff roles who will be considered for a credit card include: -

-- Deputy Head

-- Nursery Manager

-- Catering manager

-- Nominated Senior Administrator

-- 79. The CFO will be issued with a credit card for the Trust that can be used in cases of emergency for a Trust school.
-All card holders will be responsible for the safe keeping of their credit card.

-- 80. Any school department wishing to make a purchase on credit card must complete a Purchase Oder through the Finance System Web Portal and seek authorisation from the budget holder.
-Once authorisation is confirmed the credit card can be used via the school business manager/secretary or finance service staff member who will make the purchase.
-For credit card holders using their Trust credit card, we expect them to maintain appropriate records and keep transaction receipts such that monthly statements can be easily reconciled and recorded on the Trust finance system. - 81.
-On an at least monthly basis the credit card account for each school will be reconciled.
+Examples of staff roles who will be considered for a credit card include: - - Deputy Head, - Nursery Manager, - Catering manager, - Nominated Senior Administrator. - 76.
+The CFO is issued with a credit card that can be used in cases of emergency.
+All card holders will be responsible for the safe keeping of their credit card. - 77.
+Any school department wishing to make a purchase on credit card must complete a Credit Card Authorisation form and submit to the budget holder and or credit card holder.
+Once authorisation is confirmed the credit card can be used via the Academy Senior Administrator or Academy staff member nominated by the Headteacher/Principal, who will make the purchase.
+For credit card holders using their Huish credit card, we expect them to maintain appropriate records and keep transaction receipts such that monthly statements can be easily reconciled and recorded on our finance system. - 78.
+On a monthly basis, the credit card account for each school will be reconciled.
 Each transaction must have an authorised credit card order form and a VAT invoice.
-Where either the purchase order form or the invoice is missing it is the responsibility of the card holder to ensure that this is rectified promptly.
-If the goods are not received it is the responsibility of the member of staff making the order to inform either the school business manager/secretary or the finance service staff member so that remedial action can be taken.
-A cashbook journal is completed for each reconciliation by a designated finance service staff member. - 82.
-The credit card statement along with all the relevant order forms and invoices are then given to the authorised Finance services staff member who will check the statement and sign an authorisation sheet.
-The GFC/GMA will check a sample of the transactions (minimum of 3 or 20% whichever is the maximum) and sign the authorisation sheet as part of the month end review. - 83.
-The Trust has established an account with Amazon.
-School staff who have been given access to order through this route must create a purchase order in advance of placing the order, this must be approved by the budget holder prior to the Amazon order being placed.
-For college staff, the Amazon account has an embedded approval process where all transactions are approved by the budget holder.
-Consequently, the raising of a PO is unnecessary.
+Where the credit card authorisation form or the invoice is missing, it is the responsibility of the card holder to ensure that this is rectified promptly.
+If the goods are not received it is the responsibility of the member of staff making the order to inform either the Academy Senior Administrator or Academy Finance Officer so that remedial action can be taken. - 79.
+The credit card statement along with all supporting purchase documentation are then given to the Academy Finance Officer (AFO) who will check the statement to the documents received.
+If the AFO is concerned as to the appropriateness of a transaction, they should refer the matter to the GFC/GMA or CFO in their absence.
+The cashbook journal will not be posted until all necessary supporting evidence has been received.
+The GFC/GMA will check a sample of the transactions for appropriateness (minimum of 3 or 20% whichever is the maximum). - 80.
+Huish has established an account with Amazon.
+Academy staff who have been given access to order through this route must create a purchase order through the Civica punchout system at the time of placing the order, this must be approved by the budget holder prior to the Amazon order being placed.